kyverno/website/content/en/Community/Project Governance/_index.md

 - Holds good knowledge in helping others achieve their goals.
 - Understands the workflow of the Issues and Pull Requests.
 - Makes consistent contributions to the Kyverno project-
-- Consistently scheduling and participating in Kyerno meetups.
+- Consistently scheduling and participating in [Kyerno meetups](https://groups.google.com/g/kyverno).
 - Holds knowledge and interest that aligns with the overall project goals, specifications and design principles of the Kyverno project.
 - Makes contributions that are considered notable.
 - Creates at least 10 PR.
 - Creates at least 5 issues.
 - Drops at least 10 comments or reviews
 - Ability to help troubleshoot and resolve user issues.
-- Has taken the Kyverno Certification, or demonstrated sound understanding of Kyverno.
+- Has taken the [Kyverno Free Certification](https://learn.nirmata.com/explore), or demonstrated sound understanding of Kyverno.

 **Responsibilities & Privileges**